Republic of Maldives

 The government expenditure for education was 18% of the budget in 2002.
 Both formal and nonformal education have made remarkable strides in the last decade.
 Unique to Maldives, modern and traditional schools exist side by side.
 The traditional schools are staffed by community-paid teachers without formal training and provide basic numeracy and literacy skills in addition to religious instruction.

 Seven post-secondary technical training institutes provide opportunities for youth to gain skills that are in demand.
 The World Bank has already committed $17 million for education development in 2000-04, and plans to commit further $15 million for human development and distance learning during this period.
-Over 2001-03, the Asian Development Bank (ADB) committed $7 million to support post-secondary education development in Maldives.
+Over 2001-03, the ADB has committed $7 million to support post-secondary education development in Maldives.

 GOVERNMENT AND POLITICAL CONDITIONS